Management of scoliosis: Scoliosis Specific Exercises

-Scoliosis specific exercised have been found to improve treatment outcomes when utilized in addition to bracing and other standards of care.
+Scoliosis specific exercises have been found to improve treatment outcomes when utilized in addition to bracing and other standards of care.
 Scoliosis specific exercises include methods such as Schroth which specifically aim to correct aesthetic differences and strengthened muscles and connective tissue that may have atrophied as a result of scoliosis and asymmetric posture.
+The Schroth method is a three-dimensional exercise approach aiming to improve spinal curvature and vertebral rotational angles.
+A physical therapist guides the patient through breathing techniques and exercises to strengthen weak muscles and relieve overactive ones.
+In addition to spinal realignment, the Schroth method improves self-image, quality of life, and lumbar extensor strength.
 Schroth exercises and other scoliosis specific exercises should be utilized in conjunction with bracing and other standards of care, and be performed under the guidance of a trained professional to ensure the exercises are effective and target the individual's curve pattern so that the correct muscles are strengthened.
 Strengthening spinal muscles is a crucial preventive measure.
 This is because the muscles in the back are essential when it comes to supporting the spinal column and maintaining the spine's proper shape.
 Exercises that will help improve the strength of the muscles in the back include rows and leg and arm extensions.
 Elastic resistance exercise may also be able to sustain the progression of spinal curvature.
 This type of exercise is able to sustain progression by equalizing the strength of the torso muscles found on each side of the body.